 Without his contribution, so many of our favourite films would be missing their iconic theme music and might not have had half the impact that they have today.

-I’m talking about films like Jaws, Star Wars, Close Encounters of the Third Kind, Superman, Raiders of the Lost Ark, E.T, Harry Potter, Home Alone, Jurassic Park!!
+I’m talking of course about films like Jaws, Star Wars, Close Encounters of the Third Kind, Superman, Raiders of the Lost Ark, E.T, Harry Potter, Home Alone, Jurassic Park!!